 What is a Pedigree?

 A pedigree is a cat that is specifically bred to continue on the line of certain characteristics common for their breed and linage.
 The parents of a pedigree will both be of an exact breed/type.
 A breeder producing pedigree cats must follow the welfare policies, breed types and coat colours outlined by the regulating cat governing body that they are a member of to ensure that they meet the required standards.
 This doesn’t mean that all pedigree cats are purebred; there are some ‘permitted outcrosses’ allowed in the mating process.
 These outcrosses, specified by the regulating body, can be a certain coat colour/pattern or mating with a different type of breed that is not in keeping with the purebred requirements.

-What are the most common cat breeds in the UK?
+What Are the Most Popular Cat Breeds in the UK?

 The gene determining short hair is dominant in moggies, meaning that most crossbred cats are shorthaired.
 However, there is no standard or common appearance for a moggy and they come in a variety of shapes, colour and sizes.
 The British Shorthair domesticated cat (a moggy) makes up 92 per cent of the UK population and is by far the most popular cat kept as a pet.
 Amongst the breed specific pedigree cats, the Persian is the most popular, with the Maine Coon and the Siamese proving to be extremely popular as well; other breeds that fall in the top 10 include the Birman, the Ragdoll, the Abyssinian and the Burmese.